Research has shown that gut health plays a crucial role in creating and maintaining a strong immune system.

-- When this gut microbiota is well balanced, it generally imparts a positive effect on our health.
+- When these gut microorganisms are well balanced, they generally imparts a positive effect on our health.

-- When it is out of balance, it may negatively impact various aspects of health.
+- When this bacteria is out of balance, it may negatively impact various aspects of health.

 This imbalance of gut bacteria is called dysbiosis, which may occur in the small intestine (as in SIBO) or in the large intestine (sometimes referred to as LIBO).